 Originally conceived in 2015, in Complete Works six performers create condensed versions of all of the Shakespeare plays, comically and intimately retelling them, using a collection of everyday objects as stand-ins for the characters on the one metre stage of a table top.

-The launch of the Culture Salons series as part of the Season marks an important step in securing the sustainability of the bilateral cultural relationship and will have a legacy beyond 2020.
+The launch of the Culture Salons series as part of the Season made an important step in securing the sustainability of the bilateral cultural relationship and will have a legacy beyond 2020.

-Created using motion-captured data, digitised sequences of choreography are transformed by digital artists who transmute bodily motion into alternative forms using 3D motion graphics software.
+Created using motion-captured data, digitised sequences of choreography were transformed by digital artists who transmute bodily motion into alternative forms using 3D motion graphics software.

 Chaotic Body 1: Strange Attractor

-Part of the Digital Body project by Alexander Whitley Dance Company.
-In this Digital Body project, launched in response to the Covid-19 pandemic, Choreographer Alexander Whitley has been exploring how dance can exist in a purely digital form, delving into the seemingly limitless ways in which human movement can be visualised through the use of using motion capture and games engine technology.
+Chaotic Body is part of the Digital Body project by Alexander Whitley Dance Company.
+In this Digital Body project, launched in response to the Covid-19 pandemic, Choreographer Alexander Whitley explored how dance can exist in a purely digital form, delving into the seemingly limitless ways in which human movement can be visualised through the use of using motion capture and games engine technology.

-This inquiry is being extended further in Chaotic Body, a triptych of films taking inspiration from chaos theory, the dynamic processes it describes and the associated geometric patterns found in nature.
-Created in collaboration with digital artists UL Collective and composer Qasim Naqvi, this is the first in a series that will be released over the course of the next few months.
+This inquiry was further extended in Chaotic Body, a triptych of films taking inspiration from chaos theory, the dynamic processes it describes and the associated geometric patterns found in nature.
+Created in collaboration with digital artists Uncharted Limbo Collective and composer Qasim Naqvi, this was the first in a series to be released over the course of the next few months.

-The final event of the Season offers an opportunity to reflect on conversations held across the course of the season and to identify future opportunities for bilateral collaboration.
+The final event of the Season offered an opportunity to reflect on conversations held across the course of the season and to identify future opportunities for bilateral collaboration.